 - Purchased against terms and conditions we can legally accept as a state entity

 - Installed correctly

 - Adheres to security requirements based on the information being handled in it

 - Updated to current releases whenever possible

 - May already be available and does not need to be purchased again

 - Properly cataloged in our system so information is easier to locate and help with renewals and future purchases

-In this section we try to abbreviate what the steps in the process are and where to begin a purchase request.
-The process itself varies depending upon the request, particularly on length of time to the point where you can ultimately use what's been purchased.
-A lot depends on the complexity of the software, the integrations it might have, and cost is a factor.
-As the requestor, you may be engaged by us several times during this process, usually for additional information.
+In this section we try to abbreviate what the steps in the process are and where to begin a request.
+The process itself varies widely depending upon many factors, particularly on length of time to the point where you can ultimately use what's been requested.
+A lot depends on the complexity of the request, the integrations it might have, and cost.
+As the requestor, you may be engaged by LTS and Purchasing several times during this process, usually for additional information.
 Below is the most basic explanation of the steps of the process, but some of them can occur at the same time and not always in a static order.
 Answering a single question first will determine the path you take.

 Are you trying to determine what software might be best for you to purchase or want to know if something already exists on-campus that could fit yours needs?
 Or do you already know what you want to purchase or have free software you want installed?